-I am a Postdoc and scientific employee working with Steffen Staab and Ralf Lämmel.
-My research focus is on programming with semantic data and graph data in general.
-My Ph.D. thesis is about avoiding runtime-errors in programs that query and process such kind of data by leveraging type systems.
+Previously, I was a Postdoc and scientific employee working with Steffen Staab and Ralf Lämmel.
+My research focus was on programming with semantic data and graph data in general.
+My Ph.D. thesis is about avoiding runtime errors in programs that query and process such kind of data by leveraging type systems.

 I did my bachelor studies at the Johannes Gutenberg University in Mainz.
 The focus of my studies was Computer Graphics, Web Technologies, and Databases.
 I was also involved in student teaching for the Programming Languages course, which dealt with programming concepts in C, Prolog, and Scheme, as well as the Software Engineering course.
 My bachelor's thesis dealt with indoor localization in a hospital setting for minimizing response times by doctors.
 After receiving my Bachelor's degree in 2011, I switched to the University of Koblenz-Landau for my master's studies.
 There, I got involved in the field of mining software repositories and extraction of knowledge from source code repositories for the Software Languages Team.
 My master thesis dealt with the extraction and representation of source code fragments from a repository based on queries.

 MSc in Computer Science, 2013

 University of Koblenz-Landau

 In general, I'm interested in querying data and programming with data in general.
 For example, the ideas of Language Integrated Queries or type providers that can generate types during programming fascinate me.

 My research is in the area of semantic data, in which conceptualizations are represented in the data and the data itself is described using entity-relation or graph-like descriptions, as well as graph data in general.
 Knowledge graphs, such as the ones by Google or Wikidata are good examples of this.
 Often, my research focuses on the RDF data format as a typical example of semantic data.

 In the RDF data format, triples are used to make statements about entities.
 For example, the triple

 uniko type University states that this is a university.